RRShieldsCutler/biol358-DryLab/README.md

 To answer #1, we will measure the _alpha diversity_ of a given sample.
 What is alpha diversity?
 Why is this potentially valuable information?
 What would typical ecological theory suggest about a healthy ecosystem?
 The alpha diversity command in Qiime contains a few arguments to make it run appropriately.
 If you run the help command, you can learn more about what each one denotes:
 ```
-alpha_rarefaction.py -i ninja_results/ninja_otutable.biom -o alpha_rare -t data_final/gg97.tre -m data_final/hmp_metadata_biol358.txt -e 600 -n 20 -a -o 8
+alpha_rarefaction.py -i ninja_results/ninja_otutable.biom -o alpha_rare -t data_final/gg97.tre -m data_final/hmp_metadata_biol358.txt -e 570 -n 5 -a -O 4 --min_rare_depth 50
 ```
-This will take a while to run.
+This will take a little while to run.
 In the meantime, generate a few hypotheses about the relative diversity of the three body sites here: stool, skin, and mouth.
 Which do you think is most diverse?
 Which sites are the most similar?
 Which is the most consistent across individuals?
 What about differences between males and females (each site is a mixture of males and females).
 Write out at least 3 hypotheses in a Word document.

 Once the alpha rarefaction is done, look at the results in the Finder.
 Open some of the plots.
 On the rarefaction plots, the x-axis is the subsampling, or the number of randomly chosen sequences.
 What naturally happens to the diversity as you include more sequences?
 Explain this to your partner.
 Now, why is it important to sub-sample reads from samples with many more sequences to begin with?

 The nice feature about alpha diversity is that it yields a single value for each sample.
 Therefore, we can compare them with typical statistical tests and ask whether one group is significantly more diverse, by a given metric of diversity.
 Qiime enables this with the command `compare_alpha_diversity.py`.
-It's a little finicky in what files it takes, so here is an example that would compare body site diversity:
+It's a little finicky in what files it takes, so here is an example that would compare body site Phylogenetic diversity (PD_whole_tree):
 ```
-compare_alpha_diversity.py -i alpha_rare/alpha_div_collated/**** -m data_final/hmp_metadata_biol358.txt -o alpha_comparison -c BodySite -p 'fdr'
+compare_alpha_diversity.py -i alpha_rare/alpha_div_collated/PD_whole_tree.txt -m data_final/hmp_metadata_biol358.txt -o alphatest_PD -c BodySite -p fdr
 ```

+Look at the plots and the stats results.
+Are there any significant differences?
+Repeat this for the other two alpha diversity metrics saved in the alpha_div_collated directory.
+What is the difference between these three?
+Qiime has many other metrics that can be specified as well.

 To answer #2, and any of your hypotheses surrounding the similarity between sites, we will measure the beta diversity of these samples.
 What is beta diversity?
 How does it compare to alpha diversity?